 Other alternative dispute resolution methods are available as well.
 One example is the mini-trial.
-Phoenix family law attorneys make opening statements, and the judge or jury issues a decision based on those statements.
+Scottsdale family law attorneys make opening statements, and the judge or jury issues a decision based on those statements.

 Collaborative law is rather popular as well.
 Strictly speaking, collaborative law is a litigation alternative as opposed to a dispute resolution alternative.